 New research by Laura Mersini-Houghton at UNC-Chapel Hill mathematically proves that quantum effects are strong enough to stop the formation of black holes, opening up a new round of discussions about the origins of the universe.

-Black holes have long captured the public imagination and been the subject of popular culture, from Star Trek to Hollywood.
+Black holes have long captured the public imagination and have been the subject of popular culture, from Star Trek to Hollywood.
 They are the ultimate unknown – the blackest and most dense objects in the universe that do not even let light escape.

 And as if they weren’t bizarre enough to begin with, now add this to the mix: they don’t exist.